AlbertHender/Outage-State-Predictor/README.md

 After completing the permutation test I calculated a p-value of 0.154 which is larger than my propsed significance level of 0.05 meaning I can rejecy my null hypothesis.
 So in conclusion, there is not significane evidence to conclude that the northeastern region of the United States, on average, experiences similar durations of power outages compared the southern region.
 I think a reason for this is because of the northern regrion's overall larger population and urban enviornment causing more demand for electricity than the southern region which is more rural.

 The plot below shows the results of my testing

+<iframe
+  src="assets/empirical.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+# Framing a Prediction Problem

+My model will try to predict the region a power outage occured.
+This will be a classification model because we are only focusing on the location the power outage occured in.

+The metric I am using the evaluate my model is the accuracy, because all that matters in the classification model is how accurate it's predictions are about the location of the outage.

+At the time of prediction, we would know the  climate category, population, total price, total sales, and outage duration.
+These features will allow us to predict what the cause of a major power outage is.

+# Baseline Model

+My model is a RandomForest which I will be using for classification with the features climate category, population, total price, total sales, and outage duration to predict where a major power outage occured.
+These features will allow comapanies to better understand, given these features where an outage is likely to occur to better prepare for it.

+These features will be; `CLIMATE.CATEGORY` (nominal), `POPULATION` (quantitative), `TOTAL.PRICE` (quanititative), `TOTAL.SALES` (quantitative), and OUTAGE.DURATION (quantitative).
+My reasoning behind choosing these features is that `CLIMATE.CATEGORY` helps in narrowing down where in the U.S the outage can be, `POPULATION` helps narrow down regions due to some having a higher population than others, `TOTAL.PRICE` because some areas are more expensive than others, `TOTAL.SALES` same reasoning as `TOTAL.PRICE` and `CLIMATE.CATEGORY` since all regions of the U.S have varying climates compared to one another.

+The only encoding I performed was onehot encoding on the `CLIMATE.CATEGORY`.

+The baseline models performance was poor with having an accuracy of only %46.

+# Final Model

+My final model uses the same features as my baseline model however I engineered two new features from my orignally selected.
+I'm still using a RandomForest Classifier.

+I binarized the `TOTAL.PRICE` feature in order to categorizes locations as high or low priced inorder to add further classification to each observation.
+I also applied a standard scaler to `TOTAL.SALES` and `OUTAGE.DURATION` in order to have a normal distribution on these features and better identify outliers.
+Finally, I kept my original onehot encoding of the `CLIMATE.CATEGORY` column.

+I then used GridSearchCV (crossvalidation) to find the most optimal hyperparameters for my RandomForest.
+My hyperperameters were:

+criterion: ‘entropy’
+max_depth: None
+min_samples_split: 2

+After engineering new features and using the hyperperameters given from grid search cross validation my final model was able to acheive an accuracy of %89.

+# Fairness Analysis